mpark6233/hwanilms/wp-content/plugins/tablepress/readme.txt

 = Where do I report security issues? =
 Please report security issues and bugs found in the source code of TablePress through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/tablepress).
-The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.
+The Patchstack team will assist you with verification, CVE assignment, and notify the TablePress developer.

 = Where can I get more information? =
-Visit the plugin website at [tablepress.org](https://tablepress.org/) for the latest information on TablePress, [follow @TablePress](https://twitter.com/TablePress) on Twitter, or subscribe to the [TablePress Newsletter](https://tablepress.org/#newsletter).
+Visit the plugin website at [tablepress.org](https://tablepress.org/) for the latest news on TablePress, [follow @TablePress](https://twitter.com/TablePress) on Twitter/X, or subscribe to the [TablePress Newsletter](https://tablepress.org/#newsletter).

 == How to use TablePress ==

 After installing the plugin, you can create and manage tables on the "TablePress" screen in the WordPress Dashboard.

-To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table.
+To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table or use Shortcodes with common page builders.

+Beginner-friendly step-by-step [tutorials, guides, and how-tos](https://tablepress.org/tutorials/) show how to achieve common and popular tasks with TablePress.
 Examples for common styling changes via "Custom CSS" code can be found on the [TablePress FAQ page](https://tablepress.org/faq/).
 You may also add certain features (like sorting, pagination, filtering, alternating row colors, row highlighting, print name and/or description, ...) by enabling the corresponding checkboxes on a table's "Edit" screen.

 **Even more great features for you and your site’s visitors and priority email support are available with a Premium license plan of TablePress.
-[Go check them out!](https://tablepress.org/premium/)**
+[Go check them out!](https://tablepress.org/premium/?utm_source=wordpress.org&utm_medium=textlink&utm_content=readme)**

 == Changelog ==

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

-= Version 2.1.8 =

-TablePress 2.1.8 fixes a few bugs and brings some nice enhancements.
-For more information on changes and new features in TablePress 2.1, please see below.

-* Improvements and code corrections for enhanced compatibility with the upcoming WordPress 6.4 were added.
-* An issue with flushing the caches of other plugins after updating a table was fixed.
-* The list of allowed CSS properties in “Custom CSS” has been extended to include new properties.
-* The “Advanced Loading” module now properly supports evaluated formulas.
-(TablePress Max only.)
-* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.
-* Please note: The upcoming TablePress 2.2 will require WordPress 6.0 and PHP 7.2 or higher.

-= Version 2.1.7 =
+= Version 3.0.1 (November 25, 2024) =

-TablePress 2.1.7 fixes a few bugs and brings some nice enhancements.
-For more information on changes and new features in TablePress 2.1, please see below.

-* Some improvements for enhanced compatibility with WordPress 6.3 were added.
-* A bug with the loading of the frontend features for site visitors in the context of the block editor was fixed.
-* Formula evaluation: The HYPERLINK() function from Excel is now supported for creating clickable links.
-* The Stack mode of the Responsive Tables feature now works better when column widths have been changed.
+* Bugfix: The loading of CSS style files when using non-block themes is now working properly again.
+* Bugfix: The JavaScript file for the "Table Features for Site Visitors" is no longer loaded when it's not needed.
+* Bugfix: The table width is correct again, when using the "Responsive Tables" module's "Scroll" mode.
 (TablePress Pro and Max only.)
-* The Counter Column feature no longer requires sorting or filtering to be activated.
-(TablePress Pro and Max only.)
-* The Counter Column feature now takes into account pagination when Server-side Processing is used.
-(TablePress Max only.)
-* The Server-side Processing feature now handles edge cases with conflicting settings better.
-(TablePress Max only.)
-* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Improvement: Potentially corrupt table settings are detected more reliably during the update process.
+* Improved support for PHP 8.4.
 * Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

-= Version 2.1.6 =

-The TablePress 2.1.6 release was withdrawn due to a bug.
-Its changes are part of TablePress 2.1.7.

-= Version 2.1.5 =

-TablePress 2.1.5 fixes a few bugs and brings some nice enhancements.
-For more information on changes and new features in TablePress 2.1, please see below.

-* Early improvements for the upcoming WordPress 6.3 were added.
-* The header cells on the “Edit” screen now show sorting arrow icons again, to indicate that columns can be sorted by a double-click.
-* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
-* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

-= Version 2.1.4 =

-TablePress 2.1.4 fixes a few bugs and brings some nice enhancements.
-For more information on changes and new features in TablePress 2.1, please see below.

-* A warning message that could show on some servers after importing files was fixed.
-* A PHP deprecation notice was fixed, for improved compatibility with current versions of PHP.
-* The “Row Filtering” module no longer returns wrong cache results when filtering from a URL parameter is used.
-(TablePress Pro and Max only.)
-* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
-* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

-= Version 2.1.3 =

-TablePress 2.1.3 fixes a few bugs and brings some nice enhancements.
-For more information on changes and new features in TablePress 2.1, please see below.

-* Pasting text into table cells via the right-click context menu on the “Edit” screen now works as expected.
-* The list of allowed CSS properties in “Custom CSS” has been extended to include new properties.
-* The Server-side Processing feature now shows a loading animation while data is retrieved from the server.
-(TablePress Max only.)
-* The TablePress REST API now only returns the “_links” field upon request, for improved performance.
-(TablePress Max only.)
-* The TablePress REST API now caches the generated JSON schema, for improved performance.
-(TablePress Max only.)
-* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
-* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

-= Version 2.1.2 =

-TablePress 2.1.2 fixes a few bugs and brings some nice enhancements.
-For more information on changes and new features in TablePress 2.1, please see below.

-* The “Modules” screen now supports the Ctrl/Cmd + S keyboard shortcut for saving changes on the screen.
-(TablePress Pro and Max only.)
-* Some erroneously removed CSS code for the TablePress admin screens was restored.
-* The TablePress REST API now properly returns the table ID as well.
-(TablePress Max only.)
-* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
-* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

-TablePress 2.1.1 contains these changes:

-* The “Plugin Options” screen now supports the Ctrl/Cmd + S keyboard shortcut for saving changes on the screen.
-* Keyboard shortcuts for moving cells no longer erroneously trigger when navigating inside an edited cell.
-* A few typos in translatable strings were corrected.
-* Some instances of invalid HTML code were fixed.
-* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
-* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

-TablePress 2.1 contains these changes:

-**New features, enhancements, and bug fixes**

-* Full compatibility with WordPress 6.2.
-* On the “Edit” screen, you can now set the desired default cell size via the “Screen Options” tab, for maximum flexibility when editing large tables.
-* The table editor’s context menu now also works when editing a cell.
-* The table editor’s context menu and keyboard shortcuts now allow inserting images and links at the current cursor position and as well as turning existing text into a link.
-* On the “Edit” screen, potential confusion is reduced by adjusting how individual sections can be collapsed.
-* Tables that use scrolling are less likely to have misplaced header cells.
-* The “Export” screen now has a button to quickly reverse a long list of tables, which can save time if you want to export a table from the end of the list.
-* The “Last Editor” of a table is again determined correctly.
-* More detailed error messages are shown on the “Edit” and “Import” screens.
-* A few styling glitches on the different TablePress admin screens have been fixed.
-* The “Edit” screen shows other available features, to make users aware of them.
-(TablePress Free only.)
-* The “Fixed Header” module now works more reliably with themes that use floating elements as well.
-(TablePress Pro and Max only.)
-* The “Alphabet Filtering” module has more options, like choosing a filtering column and alphabet, and is more robust on small screens.
-(TablePress Pro and Max only.)
-* The “Automatic Filtering” module also allows using commas in filter values now.
-(TablePress Pro and Max only.)
-* The “Column Filter Dropdowns” module now only disables selections if none can be made.
-(TablePress Pro and Max only.)
-* The “REST API” module now allows public and unauthenticaed requests, if desired.
-(TablePress Max only.)
-* The “Server-side Processing” module is more robust when dealing with large tables that use many settings.
-(TablePress Max only.)
-* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
-* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.
+= Version 3.0 (November 19, 2024) =

+TablePress 3.0 is a major feature update.
+Besides a new plugin logo and modernized admin screens, here are the highlights.
+Important: Note the list of changes that might require manual adjustments after updating TablePress on your site!

+**Heavily Improved Frontend Table Rendering**

+* When using a block theme on the site, CSS style files are only loaded if they are needed, to drastically improve the loading speed!
+* You can how have table headers with more than one row and with connected cells!
+* Tables are more accessible for visitors with disabilities or that use assistive technologies and easier to use with keyboard navigation!
+* Improved search for site visitors, like support of ! for negation as well as accents and diacritics.
+* The sorting allows returning to the unsorted order.
+* Control elements for filtering and pagination are now responsive, for superior look on small screens.
+* A new default pagination style makes it easier to navigate in long tables.
+* Automatic right alignment for numbers/dates can be turned on.
+* An improved automatic detection of date formats can be activated.

+**New Premium Feature Modules**

+* **Table Layout**
+  * Easily customize the layout and position of features around your tables.
+* **Advanced Pagination Settings**
+  * Customize the pagination settings of your tables.
+* **Inverted Filtering**
+  * Turn the filtering into a search and hide tables if no search term is entered.

+**Many New Features and Enhancements for Existing Premium Features**

+* **Default Style Customizer**
+  * You can now change colors for premium features with ease!
+* **Fixed Columns**
+  * Fixed columns have a clearer separation from scrolling columns!
+* **Individual Column Filter**
+  * Filters will be shown in an extra header or footer row!
+  * An option to configure which columns get a filter control was added!
+* **Automatic Periodic Table Import**:
+  * A "Run now" button allows triggering imports outside of the configured schedule.
+  * E-Mail error notifications: TablePress can now notify the site admin if an import fails!
+* **Row Highlighting and Cell Highlighting**
+  * The highlight term can now be provided via a URL parameter!
+* **Server-side Processing**
+  * Added caching support for POST requests
+  * Added compatibility with the "Automatic Filtering" feature module and the "Input" field mode of the "Individual Column Filtering" feature module.

+**Changes that Might Require Adjustments (Backwards-compatibility Breaks)**

+* Some outdated and retired TablePress Extensions will no longer work!
+[Read more!](https://tablepress.org/upgrade-extensions/?utm_source=wordpress.org&utm_medium=textlink&utm_content=readme)
+* The new structure of the table controls might require adjustments in your “Custom CSS” code!
+  * The CSS code for "Alternating Row Colors" has changed!
+  * The CSS code for changing colors of actively sorted-on column header cells has changed.
+* The sorting arrow icons look slightly different now — but are loaded faster.
+* The default pagination type now shows numbers in addition to left/right arrow icons, which also don’t show the “Previous”/”Next” texts anymore!

+**Behind the scenes**

+* **TablePress 3.0 requires WordPress 6.2 and PHP 7.4.**
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Updated external libraries to benefit from enhancements and bug fixes.
+* Automated code compatibility checks and build tools simplify chores for easier development.
+* Support for PHP 8.4.
+* Full compatibility with WordPress 6.7.

 **Premium versions**

 * Even more great features for you and your site’s visitors and priority email support are available with a Premium license plan of TablePress.
-[Go check them out!](https://tablepress.org/premium/)
+[Go check them out!](https://tablepress.org/premium/?utm_source=wordpress.org&utm_medium=textlink&utm_content=readme)

 == Upgrade Notice ==

-= 2.1.8 =
+= 3.0.1 =
-This update is a stability and maintenance release.
+This update is a stability, maintenance, and compatibility release.
 Updating is highly recommended.

-= 2.1 =
+= 3.0 =
-This update is a feature and enhancement release.
-Updating is highly recommended.
+This update is a major feature, stability, maintenance, and compatibility release.
+Updating is highly recommended after reading the release announcement!